tarmstrong/poutine_maker/tutorial/part1.md

 Remember `poutine_maker_poutine_widget`?
 That's the full machine-readable widget name.
 The convention is `<modulename>_<fieldname>_<widgetname>`.
 In this case, I've named my widget `widget`; I only intend to make one widget for this field, and I don't have a good way to describe it.
 However, if you can describe your widget, do so: `poutine_maker_poutine_threetext` would be a good name for my widget if it consisted of three text fields.

 Also note that I am specifically telling Drupal that my widget can work with the `poutine_maker_poutine` field type.
-Here is where you could specify other field types your widget works with.
+Here is where you could specify other field types your widget works with, like `text` or `datetime`.

 ## Step 3: Tell Drupal how to display your widget with `hook_field_widget_form()`